heanfig/dc-wordpress-starter-theme/README.md

 - [![Build Status](https://i.imgur.com/xTfikez.png)](https://i.imgur.com/xTfikez.png)

-- **Wordpress importer(IMPORTANT)** check option download attachments for major experience in this playground the author field is optional
+- **Import Process (IMPORTANT)** check option download attachments for major experience in this playground the author field is optional

 - **NOTE:** import files and content only after activating all plugins and theme